Deep Augmentation: Dropout as Augmentation for Self-Supervised Learning: Analysis

+Appendix Figure~\ref{fig:supervised-simcse-cka} shows that, in a supervised setting, co-adaptation is already weaker even without Deep Augmentation, emphasizing that ground-truth labels inherently curb excessive co-adaptation.
+Further details are provided in Appendix \ref{appendix:supervised-CKA-simcse}.

+\textbf{Images and ResNet.} Figure~\ref{figure:barsresnet18} compares CKA similarity for: \begin{itemize} \item Random: A randomly initialized ResNet18, \item SimCLR: ResNet18 trained with SimCLR, \item Layer 4 without Stop: ResNet18 with Deep Augmentation at Layer 4 (w/o Stop). \end{itemize} We find that co-adaptation between Layers 4 and 5 emerges after SimCLR training and is even stronger in the poorer-performing “Layer 4 (w/o Stop).”
+Conversely, the best-performing models (Layer 4 or Layer 6 \emph{with} stop-gradient) avoid this excessive similarity.
+This corroborates the Transformer and sentence embeddings findings: certain layers (e.g., Layer 4 in ResNet18) are especially prone to co-adaptation, pinpointing where Deep Augmentation can be most beneficial.
+See Appendix \ref{appendix:supervised-CKA-simcse} for more details.

+Appendix Figure~\ref{fig:appendix-supervised-CIFAR-cka} shows a similar pattern to Transformer and sentence embeddings in supervised training, with consistently lower co-adaptation than in self-supervised settings (particularly in the last layer)—further evidence that labeled tasks intrinsically limit over-adaptation between layers.

-Alignment and Uniformity measures for multiple sentence embedding methods are found in Figure \ref{fig:align_uniform_simcse}; computed in the same way as in the SimCSE work \citep{gao-etal-2021-simcse}, i.e.\ with respect to ground truth data (STS-B development set), during training, and with methods converging to higher density regions.
+\textbf{Sentence Embeddings and Transformer.} Alignment and Uniformity measures for sentence embedding methods are in Figure \ref{fig:align_uniform_simcse}, computed as in SimCSE \citep{gao-etal-2021-simcse} w.r.t.\ ground truth (STS-B development set), during training, and with methods converging to higher density regions.

-Without MLM, all methods converge toward better Uniformity at the expense of Alignment. ``S" is consistently better in both measures than ``SimCSE," while ``w/o S" further encourages Uniformity at the expense of Alignment.
-With MLM, the direction reverses and all methods converge toward improved Alignment.
-Again ``S+mlm" (corresponding to MLM together with Deep Augmentation with stop-gradient) is consistently better than ``SimCSE+mlm" in both Alignment and Uniformity.
-On the contrary, ``w/o S+mlm" (the same but without stop-gradient) is consistently below ``S" and ``SimCSE" in both Alignment and Uniformity, but performs worse than them on downstream tasks, indicating that these measures do not paint a complete picture.
+Following \citet{gao-etal-2021-simcse}, we measure alignment and uniformity on the STS-B development set (Figure~\ref{fig:align_uniform_simcse}), during training, and with methods converging to higher density regions.
+Without MLM, Deep Augmentation trends toward better uniformity (lower is better) than SimCSE alone.
+Adding stop-gradient further enhances alignment at some expense of uniformity (“S” vs.\ “w/o S”).
+However, introducing MLM reverses the optimization direction, boosting alignment at some cost to uniformity.
+Again, the Deep Augmentation variants (\emph{with} or \emph{without} stop-gradient) tend to outperform the SimCSE baselines.

+In Appendix Table~\ref{appendix:supervised-CKA-simcse}, we compare alignment and uniformity in supervised learning.
+Deep Augmentation slightly improves alignment but not uniformity, consistent with the notion that supervised models already have high uniformity on ground-truth labels, leaving less room for improvement.

+Note, since these measures are computed on ground truth validation classes rather than augmentations, they offer a different perspective from the original introduction of these measures for contrastive learning \cite{wang2020hypersphere}.